Centers and Programs

 - The vision of the Drug Discovery Program, led by Wolfdieter Springer, Ph.D., is to identify therapeutic targets and create a robust and transformational drug discovery pipeline.

-- The goal of the Regenerative Neurotherapeutics Program, led by Takahisa Kanekiyo, M.D., Ph.D., is to develop innovative regenerative products and effective stem cell-based therapies that can prevent, effectively treat or cure neurological diseases by modulating inflammation and neuroprotective outcomes.
+- The goal of the Regenerative Neurotherapeutics Program, led by Takahisa Kanekiyo, M.D., Ph.D., is to develop innovative regenerative products and effective stem cell-based therapies that can prevent, treat or cure neurological diseases by modulating inflammation and neuroprotective outcomes.

 - Robert and Arlene Kogod Center on Aging.
 The Kogod Center on Aging brings together clinicians and scientists from all departments at Mayo Clinic's three campuses in Arizona, Florida and Minnesota to lead innovative ways of studying aging.